rogerpadilla/nukak-website/docs/entities-advanced.md

    * an entity can specify its own ID Field and still inherit the others
    * columns/relations from its parent entity.
    * 'onInsert' callback can be used to specify a custom mechanism for
-   * auto-generating the primary-key's value when inserting */
+   * auto-generating the primary-key's value when inserting.
+   */
   @Id({ name: 'pk' })
   id?: number;